 Pizzas at Emma are tight.
 Our Margherita pie was text book with its tangy tomato and fresh mozzarella fior di latte on a thin, crisp crust.
 However, our Prosciutto pie was the winner due to the addition of parma ham sourced from Pio Tosini in Emilia-Romagna.

 While pizza is the main event, Emma’s menu has other items worth ordering.
-While we couldn’t resist the restaurant’s crispy fiori di zucca (zucchini blossoms) to start our meal, our friends ordered a prime plate of Cacio e Pepe.
+While we couldn’t resist the restaurant’s crispy fiori di zucca (zucchini blossoms) to start our meal, our friends ordered a plate of Cacio e Pepe.
 And the best part?
 It all paired well with crisp white wine.